CiscoDevNet/sastre/installer/windows/README.md

 7. Open NSIS tool and select "sastre-pro.nsi" file located at "${LOCATION}\windows\target\" for compiling and generating Sastre-Pro installer

-#### After the successful compilation by NSIS tool, the windows installer .exe fle is created for Sastre-Pro application at the following location : "${LOCATION}\windows\target\sastre-pro.exe"
+8. After the successful compilation by NSIS tool, the windows installer .exe fle is created for Sastre-Pro application at the following location : "${LOCATION}\windows\target\sastre-pro.exe"

+9. Run sastre-pro.exe to verify installation, running and uninstallation of Sastre-Pro using both Podman and Docker container engines

+10. Follow Cisco SWIMS process to sign the Sastre-Pro installer (i.e sastre-pro.exe) for both Windows X64 and Windows ARM64